alsosprachben/mnvkd/README.md

 In practice, the throughput of a lock-based system reflects off the top of minimum-latency capacity the way an alias frequency reflects off the top of the Nyquist frequency.
 That is, it has been observed that going beyond that capacity by `n`% will result in a throughput of `100-n`% of total capacity.

-However, in a lockless system, throughput continues to grow beyond mimumum-latency capacity, trading latency for throughput, where the reduction of the number of event-loops per request actually increases total capacity beyond the minimum-latency capacity.
+However, in a lockless system, throughput continues to grow beyond minimum-latency capacity, trading latency for throughput, where the reduction of the number of event-loops per request actually increases total capacity beyond the minimum-latency capacity.
 And if requests are being pipelined, an even-greater, more-linear increase is observed.

-This means that it is actually ideal to load the system just beyond the mimimum-latency capacity, where the processing jitter causes some aggregations to occur, but where the lower-side of the jitter allows the event queue to regularly drain completely, where latency doesn't get a chance to compound.
+This means that it is actually ideal to load the system just beyond the minimum-latency capacity, where the processing jitter causes some aggregations to occur, but where the lower-side of the jitter allows the event queue to regularly drain completely, where latency doesn't get a chance to compound.
 This alone has been observed to improve total throughput by about 50% even under a soft-real-time deadline constraint.

 ### I/O Vectoring